-This is the abstract of my PhD thesis (Lancaster University, 2018).
+Below is the abstract of my PhD thesis (Lancaster University, 2018).
 The full thesis (330 pages) can be downloaded directly here.
-This work is licensed as Creative Commons: Attribution, NonCommercial 4.0 Please refer to it as: Bindewald, Leander (2018) The grammar of money: an analytical account of money as a discursive institution in light of the practice of complementary currencies.
+A summary-paper (presented at RAMICS 2019) can found here.
+Please reference the thesis as: Bindewald, Leander (2018) The grammar of money: an analytical account of money as a discursive institution in light of the practice of complementary currencies.
 Doctoral thesis, Lancaster […]

 “Zero is where the real fun starts” is a think piece written for the TEESnet conference 2016 in Liverpool – by Katie Carr (CDEC) and myself.
 Download the article as part of the conference proceedings, pages 49-60, here. …from the introduction: In this paper, we propose that the dominance of quantifiable measurable phenomena over […]